Martiless/Alices-Wonderland/README.md

 #### Heroku
 * Heroku was used to deploy the project.

-#### Cloudinary
+#### Amazon Web Services
-* Cloudinary was used to store some of the images used in this project
+* AWS was used to store some of the images used in this project

 #### Balsamiq
 * Balsamiq was used to draw initial Wireframes for this project.